InPuttLabs/Vmem/readme.md

 ---

+## UX Workflow

+1. **Ingest:** Open your Chrome Side Panel, click the drop zone or drag an entire project folder directly into it.
+VMem reads the root folder name and parses all text files instantly.
+2. **Package:** Click "Scarica .txt" next to your archived workspace.
+A native OS window will prompt you to select the destination path.
+3. **Feed:** Open a fresh, clean chat session with your favorite AI.
+Attach the generated text file and start prompting with the entire codebase already loaded in a millisecond.

+---

 ## Developer Mode Installation

+Since VMem runs fully locally, you can load it as an unpacked extension:

-1. Clone or download this directory as a local folder named VMem.
+1. Clone or download this repository to your local machine.
 2. Open Google Chrome and navigate to chrome://extensions/.
-3. Toggle Developer Mode via the top-right switch.
+3. Enable Developer Mode using the toggle switch in the top-right corner.
-4. Click Load Unpacked (Carica estensione non pacchettizzata) in the top-left corner and select your VMem folder.
+4. Click Load Unpacked (Carica estensione non pacchettizzata) in the top-left corner.
+5. Select the GMEM directory containing the manifest.json file.
-5. Open your Chrome Side Panel, pin VMem, and start flattening your codebases.
+6. Open your Chrome Side Panel, select VMem, and start flattening your codebases.

+---

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Copyright (c) 2026 Simone Taiola